Do you beat yourself up over past mistakes? I think we all do at some point. Check this post out to see five reminders that have helped me.

 God’s not surprised by our mistakes.
 He never asked us to be perfect, because He knows we can’t.

-#3 – Maybe, even with all your mistakes, we’re right where God wants us.
+#3 – Maybe, even with all our mistakes, we’re right where God wants us.

 It blows my mind to think of this, but I know the God I serve uses all situations for His purpose.
 He is God.
 He is the Keeper of Time.
 And He is the Great Author who somehow weaves the intended ending with each imperfect character—and our mistakes.